patrick-kidger/typst_pyimage/README.md

 1. Import `pyimage.typ`.
 At the start of your `.typ` file, add the line `#import ".typst_pyimage/pyimage.typ": pyimage`.

 2. Use the `pyimage` function.
 This has syntax `pyimage(string, ..arguments) -> content`.
 The positional string should be a Python program that creates a single matplotlib figure.
-Any named arguments are forward on to Typst's built-in `image` function.
+Any named arguments are forwarded on to Typst's built-in `image` function.
 You can use it just like the normal `image` function, e.g. `#align(center, pyimage("..."))`.

 3. Compile or watch.
 Run either of the following two commands:
     ```